Back to Blog

 This is where everything changes.

-For each letter or message:
+For each screenshot:

 • Events with dates, times, locations